duderstadt-lab/mars-docs/tutorials/index.md

 #### Affine2D Transformation
 * [How to calculate Affine2D transformation coordinates](https://duderstadt-lab.github.io/mars-docs/tutorials/affine2D/HowToCalculateAffine2D/)
-  _Skill level: Beginner._ Learn how to calculate an Affine2D transformation matrix using the Descriptor-based registration plugin that comes standard with Fiji.
+  _Skill level: Intermediate._ Learn how to calculate an Affine2D transformation matrix using the Descriptor-based registration plugin that comes standard with Fiji.
 Use this transformation to align multiple videos concerning the same field of view.